consilience/laravel-odoo-api-client/README.md

 # TODO

-* Conversion of date types has not been tested.
+* Conversion of `date` types have not been tested.
   Ideally we would support Carbon 2 for sending dates in and getting dates back out again.
 * Tests.
 It's always the tests that get left behind when time gets in